 The Christmas pudding flavours in these bliss balls are noticeable but delicate so feel free to adjust the amount of spices and orange zest to your liking.
 These bliss balls are predominantly cherry and chocolate as I think dessert is never complete without chocolate (or blueberries, but that’s for another recipe).

-I created a video on how to make these bliss balls HERE.
+I created a video on how to make these bliss balls as well!
 Feel free to check it out if you need a visual guide for this recipe 🙂

 Also, can you believe it’s already November?!?!
 I feel like the last few months have passed with the blink of an eye.
 I guess that’s what happens when you’re just overwhelmed with work and life.
 I’m going to Bali soon so that will be a well-deserved break – by the time I publish this post, I will probably already be in Bali!